hhsadiq/command-line/README.md

 ```

 ###run .sh file
-To run a non-executable sh script, use: I want to commit this
+To run a non-executable sh script, use:

 ```shell
 sh myscript